Neto-A/Udacity-Projects/README.md

 3. What are the most retweeted tweets?
 4. What is the average level of confidence of the algorithm in its image predictions?
 5. Is the prime prediction a dog species?

+<a id='prosper'></a>
+## Project 3: An Analysis of Loan Data from Prosper.
+This project specifically targets data visualization skills.
+I visualized data from Prosper loans, recorded between 2005 and 2014.
+I obtained this dataset from [here](https://www.google.com/url?q=https://s3.amazonaws.com/udacity-hosted-downloads/ud651/prosperLoanData.csv&sa=D&ust=1554484977406000).
+The dataset contained 113,937 entries, with 81 columns.
+My main aim in this project was to determine what factors (such as loan term, occupation, income range, amount borrowed, among others) affected the annual percentage rate accorded to each borrower.
+My secondary aim was to observe the annual trends in features such as APR, Loan Amount, Monthly Income etc.

+#### About Prosper.
+[Prosper](https://www.prosper.com/) is America’s first marketplace lending platform, with over \\$10 billion in funded loans.
+It allows people to invest in each other in a way that is financially and socially rewarding.
+On Prosper, borrowers list loan requests between \\$2,000 and \\$35,000 and individual investors invest as little as \\$25 in each loan listing they select.
+Prosper handles the servicing of the loan on behalf of the matched borrowers and investors.

+### Dataset Description.
+The relevant columns are as follows:
+- BorrowerAPR: The Borrower's Annual Percentage Rate (APR) for the loan.
+- Original Loan Amount:
+- Average Credit Score: Created from the CreditScoreRangeUpper and CreditScoreRangeLower columns, this is the average value of the borrower's credit score as provided by a consumer credit rating agency.
+- Listing Category: The category of the listing that the borrower selected when posting their listing.
+- Prosper Rating: The Prosper Rating assigned at the time the listing was created between AA - HR.
+Applicable for loans originated after July 2009.
+- Credit Grade: The Credit rating that was assigned at the time the listing went live.
+Applicable for listings pre-2009 period and will only be populated for those listings.
+- Occupation: The Occupation selected by the Borrower at the time they created the listing.
+- Stated Monthly Income: The monthly income of the borrower at the time the listing was created.
+- Loan_Year: Created from the ListingCreationDateColumn, this is the year of loan origination.
+- Income Range: The income range of the borrower at the time the listing was created.
+- Borrower State: The two letter abbreviation of the state of the address of the borrower at the time the listing was created.

+### Questions for Analysis.
+I arranged my questions into three groups for clarity: Univariate, Bivariate and Multivariate Exploration.

+##### Univariate
+- What is the distribution of APRs?
+- What, using listing categories, are the 10 commonest reasons for taking a loan?
+- What are the highest given loan amounts (principals)?
+- How are borrowers' occupations distributed throughout the dataset?
+- Under what loan status do the most borrowers fall?
+- From which 10 states do the most borrowers originate?

+##### Bivariate
+- What income grade gets an increased APR?
+- What category of occupations gets an increased APR?
+- What is the correlation between a borrower's average credit score and APR?
+- Before July 2009, what was the relationship between Credit Rating and APR?
+What about after July 2009?
+- Do larger principals attract higher APRs?
+- Do longer terms affect APR?
+- What is the yearly trend in average Borrower APR?
+- What is the distribution of APRs by state?

+##### Multivariate
+- What is the yearly trend in loan amount and APR?
+- What is the yearly trend in original loan amount against monthly income?